Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Navigating the Post-XAI Paradigm: Emerging Research Directions

 \subsubsection{Addressing XAI's Limitations Through IAI}

-IAI, as a part of the four-pronged paradigm, contributes to addressing some fundamental XAI limitations such as, the epistemic challenge of distinguishing correlation from causation, the emerging threat of model collapse, and the persistent cognitive alignment problem that has plagued human-AI interaction.
+IAI, as a part of the four-pronged paradigm, contributes to addressing fundamental XAI limitations such as the epistemic challenge of distinguishing correlation from causation, the emerging threat of model collapse, and the persistent cognitive alignment problem that has plagued human-AI interaction.
 The fundamental confusion between correlation and causation (see Section~\ref{subsec:3.2.3}) reinforces why verification-focused approaches are superior to explanatory ones.
-Rather than trying to make users understand these complex statistical relationships, scientific community verification protocols can systematically validate AI performance without requiring end-users to navigate these epistemic complexities.
-The domain expert's verification can assess whether AI outputs meet domain-specific standards of reliability without needing to explain the underlying statistical processes to non-specialists.
+Rather than trying to make users understand these complex statistical relationships, scientific community verification protocols can systematically validate AI performance.
+The domain expert's verification can assess whether AI outputs meet domain-specific standards of reliability without necessarily needing to explain the underlying statistical processes to non-specialists.

 IAI's verification-focused approach also gains additional support from research on model collapse, which demonstrates that “the value of data collected about genuine human interactions with systems will be increasingly valuable in the presence of LLM-generated content in data crawled from the Internet” \cite{183}.
-This evidence supports structured scientific community interaction as essential for maintaining AI system reliability—not through subjective trust relationships, but through objective verification protocols that systematically test and validate AI predictions against expert knowledge and real-world outcomes.
+This evidence supports structured scientific community interaction as essential for maintaining AI system reliability—not through subjective trust relationships but through objective verification protocols that systematically test and validate AI predictions against expert knowledge and real-world outcomes.

-Moreover, the cognitive alignment problem that plague XAI, can be addressed in terms of IAI, as collaborative AI systems can adapt to human reasoning patterns \cite{205}.
+Moreover, the cognitive alignment problem that plagues XAI can be addressed in terms of IAI, as collaborative AI systems can adapt to human reasoning patterns \cite{205}.
 This alignment could be grounded in mutual theory of mind, where both humans and AI develop reciprocal models of each other's reasoning processes and decision-making patterns \cite{206, 207}.
 Such alignment occurs through frequent feedback loops that allow behavioral adjustment by both human users and AI systems \cite{208,209}.
 IAI’s advantages are not confined to reliance-building; it also provides learning opportunities regarding domain-specific problems \cite{210}.